Global Advocate Program Frequently Asked Questions

-How many other fellows will be in my cohort?
+How many other Global Advocates will be in my class?
 Will any of them have the same placement as me?

-The Mama Hope staff helps prepare the Advocate to take the next steps in their professional development, whether that’s job searching, applying for graduate school or starting their own organization or company.
-Many advocates graduate to careers in public and nonprofit environments, where they continue to bring awareness to transformative approaches to social justice.
+The Mama Hope staff helps prepare Global Advocates to take the next steps in their professional development, whether that’s job searching, applying for advanced degrees, or starting organizations or companies.
+Many Global Advocates graduate to careers in public and nonprofit sectors, where they bring awareness to transformative approaches to social justice.